5 Easy-To-Miss Apostrophe Errors

 Bob’s and Carol’s daughters are going to the party.

-By contrast, this suggests that both Bob and Carol have daughters separately.
+By contrast, this suggests that both Bob and Carol have one or more daughters each but separately.
 You can see here how the use of apostrophes can significantly change the meaning of a sentence.

-If you encounter a situation in which it is unclear whether your client intends individual or joint ownership, then, leave a comment for them noting the issue.
+If you encounter a situation in which it is unclear whether your client intends individual or joint ownership, you can leave a comment for them noting the issue.

 4. Unusual Plurals